a-j-olly/dice-roller-mcp/README.md

 ## How to Use

-Once configured, ask your AI assistant to roll dice:
+Once configured, ask your AI assistant the following:

 - *"Roll me a D&D 5e player character"*
-- *"Roll 2d20 keep highest for advantage"*
+- *"Roll me an attack with advantage"*
 - *"Roll 5d10 and count successes of 6 or higher"*
 - *"Roll initiative for the party"*
 - *"Roll 4d6 drop lowest for ability scores"*
-- *"Roll exploding d6s for damage"*
+- *"Roll exploding 4d6 for damage"*
 - *"Make a group luck roll"*
-- *"Roll 3d6+5 and reroll any 1s"*
+- *"Roll 2d6+5 and reroll any 1s or 2s"*

 ## Available Dice Features